rindangchi/Simple-ETL-with-Luigi/README.md

    After we transform the data, the last step is to load the data into database system.
 Here we will use postgresql.

    Before we load the data, of course we need to prepare the database and table.
-Here, I create new postgresql connection, a database and table using Dbeaver.
+Here, I create new postgresql connection, a database, table, and all colmns in  Dbeaver.
    I create connection named pacmann with localhost: 5432 (default localhost for postgresql), I also create a database named pacmann, and a table named mall_customer.

    ![image](https://github.com/user-attachments/assets/b7ca243d-9ca4-40cd-b6d2-03f682d1c0aa)